 Neuchâtel Junior College (est. 1956)

-Neuchâtel Junior College, in Neuchâtel, Switzerland, offers Canadian Grade 12 curriculum and AP to students from across Canada and elsewhere.
+Neuchâtel Junior College, in Neuchâtel, Switzerland, offers Canadian Grade 12 curriculum and AP to students from across Canada and beyond.
 [View profile]

 Private school expos are ideal launching pads for your school-finding journey.
 All expos are held in the fall at a number of centres across Canada.
 There are three expos hosted in Ontario, one in Toronto, one in Halton-Peel, and one in Ottawa.
 Expos are also held each fall in Vancouver, Montreal, and Calgary.
 All are opportunities to speak with administrators from leading boarding schools within the regions in which the expos are held.